-6.6 Presently, in the field, Offices of Chief Project Manager (CPM) is in Meerut and Ludhiana is headed by CPMs, who is looking after the overall land acquisition work for their respective stretches.
-They are assisted by a Deputy Chief Project Manager

-(Dy.CPM), and Assistant Project Managers (APMs).
+6.6 Presently, in the field, Offices of Chief Project Manager (CPM) is in Ambala headed by CPMs, who is looking after the overall land acquisition work for their respective stretches.
+They are assisted by Two Deputy Chief Project Managers (Dy.CPM), and Assistant Project Managers (APMs).
 The CPM is assisted by Land Acquisition Facilitation Consultant (LAFC).
 Roles and responsibilities are presented in Table 6.2.
-Furthermore, retired revenue officers, Computer Specialists have been provided to each Competent Authority to help in Land Acquisition.
+Furthermore, retired revenue officers, Computer

+Specialists have been provided to each Competent Authority to help in Land Acquisition.
 Training on R&R issues is envisaged to be given to the APMs so that they have a better understanding of the R&R situation under the project.
 This system is expected to continue till the work starts.

 6.7 Chief Project Manager has been assigned as Chief Resettlement Officer (CRO), whose role is to cater to the affected people's need for rehabilitation and resettlement.
 The CRO will be assisted by Assistant Project Manager (APM/Social) one for each package and Assistant Project Manager (APM/Environment) to look after the implementation of RAP.
-The CPM will take guidance and directions from GM SEMU at DFCCIL Head Office in policy matters related to resettlement and rehabilitation.
+The benefits under NRRP-2007 as approved in EM shall be implemented by CRO/CPM.
+The recommendations of GRCs shall be implemented directly by the CRO.
+In case the CRO has difference of opinion, the appeal shall lie with the HQ level GRC.
+CRO shall be responsible for implementing resolved grievances.

 Under APM/Social, one social management/cell will be established.
 One retired revenue officer and one office assistant cum computer Operator will be under this cell to look after of RAP implementation and social issues.
 For every contract (100 km) APM (Social) post has been filled up on deputation from eligible Railway Staff or a suitable person taken on contract basis.
 This team will be detailed to look after all the pending R&R issues including compensation, R&R disbursement and re-imbursement of stamp duty etc.